 When Do People Owe Capital Gains Taxes?

-The good news is that there is an option for most sellers to exclude much or all of their capital gains from their taxes.
+The good news is that there is an option for most sellers to exclude much or all of their capital gains from their taxes during tax season.
+This is called a capital gain exclusion and can help sellers avoid capital gain taxes.
 Capital gains refer to the difference between what was paid for the home and its current sale price.
-This means that the difference is the only thing that needs to be considered for capital gains tax liability, not the final sale price...
+This means that the difference is the only thing that needs to be considered...

 When preparing a home for sale, it is best to paint interior walls a neutral color, with off-white being the most popular.
 However, if a buyer has just bought a house and is making it their own, or they are just ready for a change in décor, there is a world of colorful possibilities.